acebot712/codemeplugin/README.md

 ## FAQ

 Q: Is CodeMe Copilot free?
-A: CodeMe Copilot tool is free of costs as we’re conducting beta testing.
+A: CodeMe tool is free of costs.
 Enjoy!

 Q: How secure is CodeMe Copilot?
 A: We care about your security and privacy, we won’t retain code snippets, store or share your code regardless if the data is from public repositories, private repositories, or local files.